openhab-scripters/openhab-helper-libraries/Sphinx/Guides/Rules.rst

 .. _Next-Generation Rule Engine: https://www.openhab.org/docs/configuration/rules-ng.html
 .. _Automation API: http://www.eclipse.org/smarthome/documentation/features/rules.html#java-api

-In increasing order of complexity, rules can be written using the :ref:`How Tos/Rules:Decorators`, :ref:`How Tos/Rules:Extensions`, or the :ref:`How Tos/Rules:Raw API`.
+In increasing order of complexity, rules can be written using the :ref:`Guides/Rules:Decorators`, :ref:`Guides/Rules:Extensions`, or the :ref:`Guides/Rules:Raw API`.
-The details for all of these methods are included here for reference, but the section on :ref:`How Tos/Rules:Decorators` should be all that is needed for creating your rules.
+The details for all of these methods are included here for reference, but the section on :ref:`Guides/Rules:Decorators` should be all that is needed for creating your rules.
 The decorators are abstractions (simplifications) of the extensions, which are abstractions of the raw API.

 .. warning::